Giant Schnauzer

 Frequently Asked Questions

-Are Giant Schnauzers good guard dogs?
+Are Giant Schnauzers good with children?

 Are Giant Schnauzers good for first-time owners?